Hexlet/multicode/README.md

 ## Description

-Transforms code written on Clojure to another languages
+Transforms code written in Clojure into other languages

-## Accessible languages
+## Supported languages

 PHP, Python, Ruby, JavaScript